ppxasjsm/workshop/events/bristol2018/README.md

 Event Dates: From Monday April 9th 2018 to Friday 13th April 2018

+## Feedback Survey

+Please fill in this [feedback survey](feedback.md) when you complete each workshop.

 ## Location

 [University of Bristol, Cantock's Close, Bristol, BS8 1TS](https://goo.gl/maps/qF8VTFMuYRC2)